sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 		* Open these jumpers if you wish to isolate (disconnect) the Power-over-Ethernet pins on the MOSAIC Ethernet magjack.
 The breakout pads can then be used to feed in power from an alternate source.
 	* **VCCIO**
 		* The **VCCIO** jumper can be soldered closed to connect the **CTS** screw terminal to VCCIO. **CTS** can then be used as a power output.
 The voltage is set by the VCCIO slide switch.
+	* **MEAS**
+		* Open the **MEAS** jumper if you wish to measure the total current drawn by the GPSDO, or (e.g.) wish to add an ON/OFF switch.
+The breakout pads can then be used to attach a multimeter or a mechanical power switch.
+		* **MEAS** is _upstream_ of the two 3.3V regulators and _downstream_ of the four power source combination and protection diodes.